danbrellis/craft-redactor-fa-list/README.md

 This plugin requires Craft CMS 3.1 or later as well as the [Craft Redactor plugin](https://github.com/craftcms/redactor) v2.0 or later.

 ## Installation
+Install through the Plugin Store.

-You can download and install this plugin with Composer.
+Alternatively, you can download and install this plugin with Composer.

 Open your terminal and run the following commands: